 We do everything we can to ensure that the personal information we hold is accurate complete and up-to-date whenever we collect or use it.
 This means that from time to time, we will ask you to tell us if there are any changes to your personal information.
 If you find that information we hold about you is incorrect, please contact us immediately and we will correct it.

-We do not disclose personal information to any person or organisation in a foreign country, if that country does not have a comparable information privacy scheme, except:
+As a general rule, we do not disclose personal information to any person or organisation in a foreign country if that country does not have a comparable information privacy regime; but in the unlikely event that we proposed to do so, we would obtain your prior consent except where the Australian Privacy Principles do not require us to do so.

 How You Can Contact Us